dwbfox/atecx/README.md

 ##Changelog

+####15 November 2012
+* Users can now join and part projects
+* Fixed a bug where the project end date was not being set into the database
+* Changed the database schemas so that various user_id columns are now FK to the users table, ATECX.sql updated to reflect the changes
+* Projects are now catagorized under three catagories, which the user will have the option of choosing from when first creating a project.
+* Removed Bootstrap.min.css from header.php as there was currently no need for it
+* Project duration is shown in the project page, along with the number of days left before launch
+* Other projects by the user are shown in the bottom of the project page

 ####8 November 2012
 * TimelineJS now implemented
 * A new controller parameter for project, (project/:id/timeline) now spits out JSON to be used by TimelineJS or exports